 11. Germanic philology

-PAPER COORDINATOR: PROF RICHARD DANCE (rwd21@cam.ac.uk)
+PAPER COORDINATOR: PROFESSOR RICHARD DANCE (rwd21@cam.ac.uk)

 The history and grammar of the Germanic languages will be studied, in relation to one another and to their Indo-European background.
 Candidates will be required to comment on passages in any two of Old English, Old Norse, Gothic and Old High German, and to write essays on selected topics.